We are again under government lockdown, please stay safe, observe the rules and respect others.

 Following government advice all Parish Council meetings will be heard on a remote platform, please contact the clerk for the link if you wish to attend..
-There will be no AGM this year.

 Please stay safe and follow government advice.